Missing Persons Clearinghouse

 Awards - State Level

-Qualified entries will be displayed at the Empire State Plaza Concourse during the week of Missing Children’s Day on May 25.
-DCJS may also feature the artwork in publications, exhibits, displays and on websites.
+Qualifying entries received will be on display at the NYS Empire Plaza during the week of Missing Children’s Day, May 25, 2020 and may be used in publications, exhibits, displays and on websites as determined by DCJS.

 Awards - National Level

-Each state winner, whose poster is selected to go to the national judging competition, will receive a national award certificate from the U.S. Department of Justice.
+Each state winner, whose poster is selected to go to the national judging competition, will receive a national award certificate from the U.S. Department of Justice (DOJ).

-The national winner, his or her teacher and parents or guardians, and the state manager will be invited to Washington, D.C., to participate in the Justice Department’s National Missing Children‛s Day ceremony on May 23.
+The national winner, his/her teacher (or designee from selected school) and parents/guardians (typically two people), and the state manager will be invited to Washington, D.C., to participate in the U.S. DOJ‛s National Missing Children‛s Day ceremony on May 20, 2020.
 Transportation and lodging will be provided.
 The national winner will also receive a national award certificate, a United States Savings Bond, and a professional print of their poster.

-The national winner and one parent or guardian will be invited to the 2019 ceremony to present the award to the poster contest winner.
+The national winner and one parent/guardian will be invited to the 2021 ceremony to present the award to the poster contest winner.

 The national winning poster:

-- Becomes the property of the Justice Department and will be displayed at its offices, congressional offices, and other locations as determined by the Office of Juvenile Justice and Delinquency Prevention.
-Any applicable copyrights will be held by those offices.
+- Becomes the property of U.S. DOJ and will be displayed at DOJ, congressional offices, and other locations as determined by the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
+Any applicable copyrights will be held by those offices